lacework/terraform-provider-lacework/docs/resources/convert_v1_to_v2_resource_groups.md

----
-subcategory: "Resource Groups"
-layout: "lacework"
-page_title: "Lacework: convert_to_newer_resource_group"
-description: |-
-  Converts old to new resource groups
----

-# convert_to_newer_resource_group
+# Convert Original To Newer Resource Groups

 The new version of Resource Groups changes the Terraform syntax used to create resource groups.
-The old version of Resource Groups defined specific filter fields for each of the Resource Group types.
+The original version of Resource Groups defined specific filter fields for each of the Resource Group types.
 The new version defines the `group` argument as an expression tree representing the relationships between resources.

-Refer to [Filterable Fields section]https://docs.fortinet.com/document/lacework-forticnapp/latest/api-reference/690087/using-the-resource-groups-api
+Refer to [Filterable Fields section](https://docs.fortinet.com/document/lacework-forticnapp/latest/api-reference/690087/using-the-resource-groups-api
 ) of the Lacework API documentation for supported resource group filters.

-**Note**: The following examples illustrate some common Resource Group types.
-Additional Resource Group types may apply to your environment and these examples can be used to determine the converted format for those Resource Group types.
+**Note**: The following examples illustrate some common Resource Group types and fields.
+Additional Resource Group types and filter fields may apply to your environment and these examples along with the Filterable Fields section document link above can be used to determine the converted format.

-# Lacework Account Resource Group
+# Lacework Account Resource Groups

-There is no new version for Lacework account (organization-level) resource groups.
-No conversion is applicable.
+Organizational level resource groups are deprecated and not supported.

 # AWS Resource Groups

-## Old Resource Groups
+## Original Resource Groups

-For AWS, old Resource Groups supported the `accounts` list field, which contained the accounts to be included in the resource group.
+For AWS, the original Resource Groups supported the `accounts` list field, which contained the accounts to be included in the resource group.
 If any of the accounts in the resource group matched an entry in the list, the resource group would be applied.

 ### Example